Accessibility Basics

 • Offering multiple formats of your open textbook is one key way to ensure greater access to it, noting that the EPUB format is often considered the most accessible for screen-reading software.

-• Include the EPUB format among download options
+• Include the EPUB format as one of the download options.

 • Ensure that digital text is machine-readable.